vitessio/website/content/en/docs/12.0/get-started/local.md

 ## Install MySQL and etcd

-Vitess supports MySQL 5.6+ and MariaDB 10.0+.
-We recommend MySQL 5.7 if your installation method provides a choice:
+Vitess supports the databases listed [here](../../overview/supported-databases/).
+We recommend MySQL 8.0 if your installation method provides that option:

 ```sh
 # Ubuntu based